Facebook logo

 Why Should I Choose To Straighten My Teeth?

-• Uneven bite pressure may lead to excess wear on specific teeth that further exacerbates the misalignment
+• Uneven bite pressure may lead to excess wear on specific teeth that further exacerbates the misalignment.

-• Teeth are at increased risk for damage or decay
+• Teeth are at increased risk for damage or decay.

-• Teeth may be more difficult to clean putting patients at risk for cavities and gum disease
+• Teeth may be more difficult to clean, putting patients at risk for cavities and gum disease.

-• Improper bite function may lead to strain on the TMJ making it difficult or painful for patients to speak, chew, smile, or yawn
+• Improper bite function may lead to strain on the TMJ, making it difficult or painful for patients to speak, chew, smile, or yawn.

 Traditional Braces

 Traditional braces use wires attached to brackets to shift teeth into alignment.
-The brackets are cemented onto the front surfaces of teeth.
+The brackets are cemented onto the front surfaces of the teeth.
 Then the wires are strung through the brackets.
 Every few weeks, you’ll visit our team, so we can adjust the wires to place pressure on specific teeth.
 For those patients who need to correct the positioning of their entire bite, we may also use bands to move an arch of teeth forward, backward, or from side to side.
-Over the course of 18 to 36 months, patients are able to achieve a flawlessly aligned smile that looks great and functions comfortably.
+Over the course of 18 to 36 months, patients can achieve a flawlessly aligned smile that looks great and functions comfortably.

 Learn More About Braces